Educators & Coaches10 min readUpdated Apr 14, 2026

 claude skillscourse feedbackteaching improvementkeep change try

 Warning: Student feedback can contain identifying details and emotionally charged comments.
-Remove anything you should not upload, and keep the output tied to the actual comments instead of one loud outlier.
+Remove anything you should not upload, keep the output tied to the actual comments, and do not let one loud outlier decide the next version of the course.

 If Claude Skills is new to you